Temporary, Special, or Permanent NYC Article 81 Guardianship – Which One is Right for Your Situation?

-NYC Mental Hygiene Law Article 81 authorizes a Court to appoint a guardian to manage the personal needs or property of a person who cannot manage on their own because of incapacity.
+The New York City Guardianship statute (Mental Hygiene Law Article 81) authorizes a Court to appoint a guardian to manage the personal needs or property of a person who cannot manage on their own because of incapacity.
 Not all Article 81 guardians in New York have the same powers.
-In fact, there are three main types of Article 81 Guardians – temporary guardians, special guardian, and permanent guardians.
-This post will explain the differences and help you figure out which guardianship you should request for your matter.
+In fact, there are three main types of Article 81 Guardians – temporary guardian, special guardian, and permanent guardian.
+This post will explain the differences and help you figure out which guardian you should request for your matter.

 A temporary guardian is typically appointed either at the commencement of the guardianship proceeding or at some point during the proceeding because there is an urgent need for an individual to take action to protect the rights or property of the alleged incapacitated person (AIP).
 A temporary guardian is appointed pursuant to the provisions of MHL 81.23.
 In order to request the appointment of a temporary guardian, the petitioner must demonstrate to the Court that the AIP is in imminent danger, typically because the AIP’s funds have been stolen, or the AIP is being exploited by a caregiver, friend, family member or acquaintance, or the AIP requires urgent medical care but is unable to independently make the necessary decisions.